 Our active control of thoughts, as we seek causes and effects, is guided by our will.

-Notice that Hobbes provides a scientifically testable theory, a research program.
-Consider:
+In Hobbes's favor, notice that he provides a scientifically testable theory, a research program.

 The longer the time is, after the sight or sense of any object, the weaker is the imagination (Leviathan §I.2, AW 117b).